Mac Cory

 Mackenzie "Mac" Cory is a fictional character from the daytime soap opera, Another World.
 Originally portrayed by Robert Emhardt from 1973 to 1974, Douglass Watson portrayed the role from 1974 until 1989.

 Mac was one of the Another World's most popular characters, and his pairing with Rachel Davis, portrayed by Victoria Wyndham, was one of the show's most beloved couples.
 After Watson died unexpectedly in May 1989, his death was written into the show with Mac dying off-screen of a heart attack.

+Casting

+Watson made his first appearance as Mac on August 7, 1974.

 Character history

 Backstory

 Mackenzie Cory was born and raised in Fall River, Massachusetts.
 After studying at Dartmouth, he served in World War II.
 Mac then obtained an MA in journalism from Northwestern University.

 He married his first wife, Emily, in the 1930s.
 While married to Emily, Mac had an affair with Sylvie Kosloff, who, unbeknownst to him, became pregnant.
 When Sylvie was sent to prison, she asked Emily to adopt her baby.
 Emily took the baby home and named her Iris.
 Emily and Mac decided to raise Iris to believe she was Mac and Emily's biological daughter.
 Ironically, Mac was completely unaware that Iris was in fact his biological daughter.

 Mac became a multi-millionaire by building his company, Cory Publishing, into one of the country's biggest publishing houses.